 I’m sure there have been several instances when you have been defeated within a matter of minutes and wondered, “What the heck just happened here?”
 Well, your opponent fooled you!
-They may have used a technique known as the “fool’s mate”, which allows the opponent to trap your king within 2 moves!
-So it is important that you not fall for these little traps.
+They may have used a technique known as the “fool’s mate”, which allows the opponent to trap your king within 2 moves, the fastest checkmate!

-The best way to do so is by understanding the different quick game strategies that are popularly employed to ensnare novices.
+The best way to prevent such checkmates is by understanding the different quick game strategies that are popularly employed to ensnare novices.

-Here are 5 that are quite common and you can make use of them to finish the game fast or counteract your opponent’s scheme.
+Here are 5 of the fastest checkmate patterns that are quite common that you can use to either win your games quickly or to thwart your opponent’s quick checkmating dreams.

 This is the oldest and most popular quick game strategy that is employed regularly.
 The fool’s mate allows you to finish the game within 2 moves!
 Even before your opponent realizes it, you would have finished the game!